JoshuaJakowlew/aart/README.md

 Aart includes sample palette and mediafiles that were used for testing.

-# Recomendations and known problems
+# Recommendations and known problems
 Default palette works best at bright and colorful images.
 If you want to get better results - find more suitable colors or just increase their number.
 But larger palettes kills the charm of the resulting art.